pozitr0n/Swift-Movies-Search/Pods/RealmSwift/README.md

 Prerequisites:

-* Building Realm requires Xcode 14.1 or newer.
+* Building Realm requires Xcode 11.x or newer.
 * Building Realm documentation requires [jazzy](https://github.com/realm/jazzy)

-Once you have all the necessary prerequisites, building Realm just takes a single command: `sh build.sh build`.
+Once you have all the necessary prerequisites, building Realm.framework just takes a single command: `sh build.sh build`.
 You'll need an internet connection the first time you build Realm to download the core binary.
-This will produce Realm.xcframework and RealmSwift.xcframework in `build/Release/`.

 Run `sh build.sh help` to see all the actions you can perform (build ios/osx, generate docs, test, etc.).